Ruck machine gun post: Construction

 In July 1940, instructions were issued for the order of 1,600 posts, by September 1940 some 4,000 posts had been constructed and there were orders for a further 2,000.

 Today, the Ruck machine gun post presents something of a mystery.
 Despite the substantial numbers constructed, traces of them are rare – just 5 were recorded by the Defence of Britain project.
 Of all the pillbox designs, the Ruck machine gun post is one of the most readily disassembled and this may have been the fate of many of these posts.
 Because the post had to be partially buried, it was best employed on rising ground; it may be that many were deployed in soft cliffs and dunes along an ever-changing coastline and have been lost to erosion.
 Finally, there may be extant examples that are simply unrecognised for what they are.
+Potentially a sixth ruck pillbox exists, it found in a field along the Louth canal however this structure is not officially recorded by the extended defence of Britain project as of 2026.